DependableSystemsLab/LLFI/README.md

 GUI
 ====

+The GUI is built by the setup-script in LLFI_SRC_ROOT/LLFI-GUI.
+Make sure the llfi-gui.jar file exists in that directory.

 Environment variable setup
 --------------------------

 1. Set the ’PYTHONPATH’ environment variable with the path of the installed Python yaml file.
-     – $ open .tcshrc
-     – setenv PYTHONPATH Path of Python yaml file directory
+     – setenv PYTHONPATH  usr/Python 2.7/site-packages/
-        eg: usr/Python 2.7/site-packages/
 2. Create an environment variable "llfibuild" with the path of the llfi build directory.
-     – $ open .tcshrc
-     – setenv llfibuild Path of llfi build directory
+     – setenv llfibuild LLFI_BUILD_ROOT
-3. Create an environment variable "COMPARE" with the path of the SDC check script.(optional) – $ open .tcshrc
+3. [OPTIONAL] Create an environment variable "COMPARE" with the path of the SDC check script.
-     – setenv COMPARE Path of SDC check script
+     – setenv COMPARE Path of SDC LLFI_SRC_ROOT/LLFI-GUI/SdcScript.sh

-     – A sample SDC script is uploaded in /LLFI-GUI/SdcScript.sh Running
+Running
 -------
-1. On setup the llfi_gui.jar file is built at LLFI-GUI/.
-Hence go to *LLFI-GUI/
+1. Go to LLFI_SRC_ROOT/LLFI-GUI/

 2. Execute the jar file: java -jar llfi_gui.jar